-Filling the summer holidays can be more demanding than your day job, hats off to those education professionals currently nursing their frayed nerves with something served in a coconut on a beach in Goa.
+Filling half terms can be more demanding than your day job, so we thought we would make things a little easier for you.
 Not least of your worries is making sure meals happen when hunger strikes and that growing spurts get fuelled with something that’s good, not just convenient.

 With a full day of high octane fun ahead of you, those little bodies are going to need some serious fuelling up.
 Early starts Tuesday – Friday are best begun with Joe’s Cafe, kids breakfasts are all under £5 with full breakfasts, signature hashes and veggie options for little green sprouts.
 Top 3 for BRAVO 2018 ‘Best Brunch’

 Get them out and running around as soon as possible, the play area at Queens Park can provide hours of self-propelled entertainment and a spot of brunch is handily close.
 Kids will love the pancake stacks at Starfish and Coffee, either with maple syrup and bacon or fruit compote.
 And on your way back to the park, pick up a coffee to go, if you bring your own carry cup you get £1 off.
 Winner of BRAVO 2018 ‘Best Brunch’

 Moksha is family run and very family friendly, it’s a little home away from home where everyone gets looked after.
 Serving from breakfast to lunch they do a great selection of home made cakes and their own blend coffee to keep you going.
 Moksha came top 3 for BRAVO 2018 ‘Best Brunch‘ and ‘Family Friendly‘